StewAlexander-com/NetVendor/ADVANCED.md

 ### Reproducibility

 - **Dependency pinning**: Pin and install dependencies from this repo.
 Archive `output/data/oui_cache.json` with reports for future re-runs to ensure consistent vendor identification.
-- **Version tracking**: Include NetVendor version and commit hash in your reports or SIEM metadata for reproducibility.
+- **Version tracking**: Include ShadowVendor version and commit hash in your reports or SIEM metadata for reproducibility.
 Document the flags used for each analysis run.

 ---